novix-sa/Pyplan/docs/Quick Start.md

 # **Quick Start**

 ## **Login**

-You can login with your LinkedIn account or request a trial account to access Pyplan cloud services  [here](http://pyplan.com/contact/).
+Pyplan cloud environment runs at [https://my.pyplan.com](https://my.pyplan.com) You can login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

 Once the server address has been identified, you can log into Pyplan with valid user credentials using a regular login form: